 Uber and Lyft Sexual Assault Statistics

-Due to the relatively new nature of ridesharing apps, researchers are short on information in terms of the safety of getting into an Uber or Lyft vehicle.
-One website, however, has kept track of all criminal incidents involving Uber and Lyft since their debuts.
+Due to the relatively new nature of rideshare apps, researchers are short on information about the safety of getting into rideshare cars.
+However, one website has kept track of all criminal incidents involving Uber and Lyft since their debuts.

 These are just the incidents that passengers have reported.
-The actual numbers of sexual assault survivors is likely much higher.
-Hundreds of ridesharing passengers have come forward with stories about sexual assault from drivers and fellow passengers.
+The actual number of assault survivors is likely much higher.
+Hundreds of ridesharing service passengers have come forward with stories about sexual assault from drivers and fellow passengers.

 Why Does Rideshare Sexual Assault Happen?